truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/Services/S3ServiceSCALE.md

 {{< include file="content/_includes/SCALEServiceDeprecationNotice.md" type="page" >}}

+Follow the migration and installation instructions in [Configuring MinIO Enterprise]({{< relref "ConfigMinioEnterprise.md" >}}) to move from the deprecated S3 service.

 S3 allows you to connect to TrueNAS from a networked client system with the MinIO browser, s3cmd, or S3 browser.

 {{< expand "Background" "v" >}}